Why You Should Have the Latest Version of WordPress

 The following plugins will help you keep your site up to date, either by notifying you when you need to do something or by doing it for you.

-Once you’ve done this, you’ll get an email every time there’s an update and you can log into your site to install the update after making a backup.
+You select the update mode (Auto or Manual) and you’ll get an email every time there’s an update.
+Additionally, you can log into your site to install the update after making a backup.

 It’s also important that you keep your site backed up regularly, especially if you set your plugins to automatically update.
 For advice on backing up, see this post on the top backup plugins for WordPress.